Month 3, Day 1, Monday 7:25 a.m.

 In any case, once the hooligans had broken into the Harpers’ shop, which is on the ground floor beneath their home, fighting broke out.
 While the Raven Queen and her shadow companion were terrorizing the astonished Morrow members, University student Newton Moore tried to cast a dangerous spell.
 It was at that point that everything went horribly wrong.

-It does cause one to wonder, could mind-controlling spells or other underhanded tactics have played any roll in Moore’s admittance to the University?
+It does cause one to wonder, could mind-controlling spells or other underhanded tactics have played any role in Moore’s admittance to the University?
 Master Patham, a University faculty member, assured this reporter that, “The entrance procedures are properly safeguarded against any kind of exploitation or malicious influence.
-Newton Moore may have become misguided out of desperation, but he entered the University legitimately, and earned his position as a student liaison the same.”
+Newton Moore may have become misguided out of desperation, but he entered the University legitimately and earned his position as a student liaison.”

 One anonymous friend who was close to Mr. Moore before he fell to his darker impulses stated, “Newton was always a little desperate, you know?
 He really needed his place here.
 At first, that just made him a hard worker, and he seemed like a really nice guy.
 But after his family hit hard times, I started seeing a hint of something darker in his eyes.
 He started acting strange and slipping away to do secretive stuff at odd times.
 I distanced myself from him at that point, but I never imagined he could actually be doing blood magic or whatever.
 It just goes to show, you can’t trust everyone.”